aubynsamuel/expensetracker/readme.md

 # Expensify

-A modern Android app for tracking and managing daily expenses, built with Jetpack Compose and Material 3.
+A modern Android app for tracking and managing daily expenses and budgets, built with Jetpack Compose and
+Material 3.

 </div>